BadChoice/daikiri/readme.md

 [DaikiriCoreData manager].databaseName = @"youdatabasename";
 ```

+You should place this call before any other `CoreData` call so it's recomended to do it at `didFinishLaunchingWithOptions`.

-The only thing you need to do is to add a call to `[[DaikiriCoreData manager] saveContex]` in your app delegate `- (void)applicationWillTerminate:(UIApplication *)application` to save the context even if there is a crash.
+The only thing you need to do is to add a call to `[[DaikiriCoreData manager] saveContex]` in your app delegate `-(void)applicationWillTerminate:(UIApplication *)application` to save the context even if there is a crash.

-However, you can use you custom `CoreData` manager by overridin the `+(NSManagedObjectContext*)managedObjectContext` function in your model.
+However, you can also use you custom `CoreData` manager by overridin the `+(NSManagedObjectContext*)managedObjectContext` function in your model.

 ```
 +(NSManagedObjectContext*)managedObjectContext{